Coulomb branches of noncotangent type (with appendices by Gurbir Dhillon and Theo Johnson-Freyd): Introduction

 \subsection{Acknowledgments}

-We are deeply grateful to D.~Ben-Zvi, R.~Bez\-ru\-kavnikov, V.~Drinfeld, P.~Etingof, B.~Feigin, D.~Gaiotto, D.~Gaitsgory, A.~Hanany, T.~Johnson-Freyd, S.~Lysenko, H.~Nakajima, Y.~Sakellaridis, A.~Venkatesh, J.~Wang, E.~Witten, P.~Yoo and Z.~Yun for many helpful and inspiring discussions.
+We are deeply grateful to D.~Ben-Zvi, R.~Bez\-ru\-kavnikov, V.~Drinfeld, P.~Etingof, B.~Feigin, D.~Gaiotto, D.~Gaitsgory, A.~Hanany, T.~Johnson-Freyd, S.~Lysenko, H.~Nakajima, Y.~Sakellaridis, C.~Teleman, A.~Venkatesh, J.~Wang, E.~Witten, P.~Yoo, Z.~Yun and Y.~Zhao for many helpful and inspiring discussions.
 M.F.\ and S.R.\ thank the 4th Nisyros Conference on Automorphic Representations and Related Topics held in July 2019 for stimulating much of this work.
+We are also obliged to the referee for his careful reading of the manuscript and numerous useful suggestions and corrections.

 A.B.~was partially supported by NSERC.
 G.D.~was supported by an NSF Postdoctoral Fellowship under grant No.~2103387.
-M.F.~was partially funded within the framework of the HSE University Basic Research Program and the Russian Academic Excellence Project `5-100'.
-S.R.~was supported by NSF grant DMS-2101984.
+The research of M.F.~was supported by the Israel Science Foundation (grant No.~994/24).
+S.R.~was supported by the NSF grant DMS-2101984.